Academic Petition Process

 Medical or Mental Health Withdrawal

 A medical or mental health withdrawal is defined as withdrawal from classes due to a severe medical condition, either physical or emotional.
-It is intended for use only in extraordinary circumstances in which unanticipated serious illness or injury prevents a student from continuing to attend or participate in one or more classes.
+It is intended for use only in extraordinary circumstances in which unanticipated serious illness or injury prevents a student from continuing to attend or participate in one or more classes and must be submitted no later than two years following the term when the grade was recorded.

 1. Withdrawals requests based on physical or emotional issues should be completed as soon as possible by the student or the student's legal guardian and submitted electronically www.sinclair.edu/about/offices/provost/academic-petition-form-medical-or-mental-health-withdrawal/.